 Ayurveda is an ancient healing science that sets out to create a balance between the mind, body, and spirit.
 That balance comes when the three doshas—vata, pitta, and kapha—exist in harmony.
 Each dosha corresponds to different thought patterns, body types, and health profiles.
 Most of us are dominant in one or two of the doshas.
+(Not sure which dosha you are?
+This dosha quiz will help you find out.)
 Here's everything you need to know about the qualities and characteristics of the fiery pitta dosha and how to keep it in balance using food, movement, and lifestyle shifts.

 Pitta qualities and characteristics.

 The pitta dosha translates to "that which digests things."
 Pitta's role is transformation: In addition to moving along the digestive system, it also corresponds to metabolism and hormones.